plowsai/boo/readme.md

 ## Roadmap

-[ ] A single package that you run globally
+[ ] - a single package that you run globally

 ## Run